This article applies to: ✔️ .NET Core 3.1 SDK and later versions

 dotnet restore explicitly to control when the restore occurs so that they can control network usage.
 To prevent the implicit NuGet restore, you can use the

---no-restore flag with any of these commands to disable implicit restore.
+--no-restore flag with any of these commands.

 To restore the dependencies, NuGet needs the feeds where the packages are located.
 Feeds are usually provided via the nuget.config configuration file.
 A default configuration file is provided when the .NET SDK is installed.
 To specify additional feeds, do one of the following:

 - Create your own nuget.config file in the project directory.
 For more information, see Common NuGet configurations and nuget.config differences later in this article.